 In the second of our ‘developing your career beyond HR’ series we continue to explore the ever-evolving role of HR Directors, and how their strategic contribution within organisations is changing.
-In this interview, Amelia Black, Consultant in Berwick Partners’ HR Practice, talks to Rebekah Wallis, Director of People & Corporate Responsibility at Ricoh, about how she came to head up two functions, and how this has worked for her, her teams and the company.
+In this interview, we talk to Rebekah Wallis, Director of People & Corporate Responsibility at Ricoh, about how she came to head up two functions, and how this has worked for her, her teams and the company.

 Rebekah, could you please give us an introduction to your background, and when you started heading up Corporate Responsibility (CR)?